redscientistlabs/corruption-wiki-media/emulators.md

 ###### [Download](https://code.google.com/archive/p/emu-1964/downloads)

-1964 isn't as popular as other N64 emulators but it is reminiscent of PJ64 as it has a similar GUI and is able to launch ROMs via corruptors seamlessly.
+1964 isn't as popular as other N64 emulators, but it is reminiscent of PJ64 as it has a similar GUI and is able to launch ROMs via corruptors seamlessly.

 ## PS1